RobertTLange/algonauts-2021/docs/notes.md

 - Things to check/engineer
     - Have a look at BO logs.
 What PLS hyperparams are found?
-    - Pre-processing job to generate activations and run dim reduction

 ## Notes and Questions:

 - Need to upload result .pkl as .zip without subdirectories being zipped!